mariohevia/comparison-evolutionary-algorithms/README.md

 ## Run code

-To run the code use the python program comparison-evolutionary-algorithms/code/master.py and run it using the flags explained on  	comparison-evolutionary-algorithms/Dissertation Report.pdf or use -h when running the script to get more information on usage.
+To run the code use the python program comparison-evolutionary-algorithms/code/master.py and run it using the command-line arguments explained on comparison-evolutionary-algorithms/Dissertation Report.pdf or use the argument -h when running the script to get more information on usage.